jinx420/isThisWebsiteOnline/README.md

 8. **The application's functionality is not fully operational, and I cannot update it via the automated update check:** If you have been provided with a Preview version prior to `v0.3.6`, you will essentially be stuck on that version until a new release is available, unless you manually update it.
 The reason for this limitation is the way the automated update check functions, which only verifies the version number within the code and the GitHub release page.
 To differentiate between preview versions and production-ready samples, I have started using the suffix `rc` (release candidate) at the end of the version number, such as `v0.3.7rc`.

 	  *Note: This also applies if you utilize the application's source code directly, as I have removed the development branch.
 For further Information read more [here](#notice-for-developers).*

-9. **On MacOS the Buttons in the Options Window dont get rendered correctly**: I have tried every fix I could think of, but this seems to be an issue with tkinter and the 'new' `Apple Silicone`, due to their switch from `AMD64` to `ARM`.
+9. **On MacOS the Buttons in the Options Window don't get rendered correctly**: I have tried every fix I could think of, but this seems to be an issue with tkinter and the 'new' `Apple Silicone`, due to their switch from `AMD64` to `ARM`.

 ## Notice for Developers